GoDz3rK/BRA-Addons/README.md

 # Info

 Mod created by and for the Italian MilSim Clan Brigata Ricognitori Alpini.
-Contains addons to free the normal Arma 3 server mod slot limit.
+Contains addons and compatibility patches to free the normal Arma 3 server mod slot limit.

 Please don't use this mod if you are not a BRA member.
 Instead download and use the original addons to support the creators.